Comparing The Professions: Life Coach Vs Therapist

 Considering a therapist for your mental health

-Those living with mental health challenges, such as eating disorders, bipolar disorder, major depressive disorder, and other mental illnesses often benefit from the guidance of a therapist.
-Licensed therapists may help treat mental health issues and conditions through assessment, diagnosis, and talk therapy.
-A therapist may also provide direction in setting life goals, finding your potential, and finding solutions to life’s challenges.
+Those living with mental health challenges, such as eating disorders, bipolar disorder, major depressive disorder, and other mental illnesses, often benefit from seeing a therapist.
+Psychotherapists may help treat mental health issues and conditions through assessment, diagnosis, and talk therapy.
+A therapist may also provide direction in setting life goals, personal growth, finding your potential, and finding solutions to life’s challenges.

 Education of a therapist

-A therapist is educated with a minimum of a master's degree in psychology or counseling and licensed in the states where they offer services.
+A therapist is educated with a minimum of a master's degree in psychology and licensed in the states where they offer services.
 Therapists complete 1,500-6,000 hours of supervised practice before earning licensure.
-Therapists are bound by legal and ethical codes that govern their conduct.
+Therapists are bound by legal and ethical codes that govern their conduct in their own practice.

-A therapist can assist you using numerous research-backed methods like cognitive-behavioral therapy (CBT), motivational interviewing, dialectical behavior therapy (DBT), cognitive processing therapy, and more.
-They may collaborate with clients to develop strength-based objectives, including improving reality testing, reframing, problem-solving, or communication skills.
-Therapists can also help you discover the roots of relationship problems, familial conflict, and career issues.
-Some therapists focus on helping clients heal from past trauma or overcome mental health challenges.
+A psychotherapist can assist you using numerous research-backed client-centered therapy methods like cognitive-behavioral therapy (CBT), motivational interviewing, dialectical behavior therapy (DBT), cognitive processing therapy, and more.
+Therapists may collaborate with clients to develop strength-based objectives, including improving reality testing, reframing, problem-solving, or communication skills.
+Psychotherapists can also help you discover the roots of relationship problems, familial conflict, and career issues.
+Some therapists focus on helping clients heal from past trauma or overcome mental health challenges, vs others who focus on present stressors.

-Generally speaking, therapy involves helping you improve your overall mental and emotional health.
-While a therapist may not have a doctorate degree and thus be unable to prescribe medication, therapists can diagnose when needed and often coordinate with doctors to provide referrals when necessary.
+Generally, mental health professionals help you improve your overall mental health.
+While a therapist may not be able to prescribe medication, they can diagnose when needed and mat coordinate with doctors to provide referrals when necessary.

 What is a life coach?

-life coach is a person who offers life coaching services.
-Generally speaking, one focuses on helping clients achieve personal growth and self-improvement.
-Life coach services can sometimes be beneficial for those who would like guidance and positive change in a particular area of life.
+A life coach is a person who offers life coaching services.
+In life coaching sessions, a coach focuses on helping clients achieve personal growth and self-improvement.
+Life coach services can sometimes be beneficial for those who would like guidance and change in a particular area of life.

-Life coaching is an unregulated profession, making it challenging for clients to properly vet them.
-There are no state licensing boards or universally accepted standards of education or training for a life coach.
+Life coaching is an unregulated profession, making it challenging for many clients to properly vet a coach.
+While people in this field can get a coaching certification, there are no state licensing boards or universally accepted standards of education, ethics, or training for a life coach.

-An ethical life coach will not work with mental health problems if they arise.
-Instead, they may refer you to a therapist.
-Still, these professionals can help you with coaching your present feelings, thoughts, and behaviors to improve performance, develop your potential, help you with solutions, provide direction, and assist you with goal setting.
-A good coach may also help you with managing stress and improving relationship issues.
-Often, life coach sessions focus on one specific area of concern such as professional goals, relationships, or mental fitness.
+An ethical life coach will not attempt to treat mental health problems if they arise.
+They may refer you to a therapist.
+Life coaches can help you with coaching your present feelings, thoughts, and behaviors to improve performance, develop your potential, help you with solutions, provide direction, and assist you with goal setting.
+A good life coach may also help you with managing stress and improving relationship issues.
+Often, life coach sessions focus on one specific area of concern, such as professional goals, relationships, or mental fitness.

-Both can help you work toward your goals; but the success of each is often dependent, at least in part, on the professional life coach or therapist providing the services.
+When considering a supportive professional, both therapists and life coaches can help you achieve personal growth; but the success of each is often dependent, on the professional providing help.
 Whether you choose one or the other, ensure they are qualified, meet your needs, and offer a price point within your budget.

-Therapists are mental health professionals who will often have a psychology or counseling degree and a license issued by their state.
+Therapists are mental health professionals who often have a psychology degree and a license issued by their state.
 You can verify a therapist's license with your state's licensing board.
-You can also talk with any potential therapist to inquire about their educational background, professional expertise, issues they work with, and special training or certifications they may have.
-You may also be able to read reviews and comments left by past and present clients to learn more about their approach and client experiences.
+You can also ask a therapist about their educational background, professional expertise, and special training.

 Licensed therapists focus on mental health challenges by assessing your overall mental health.
 They may help you explore past trauma and develop a treatment plan with subsequent sessions designed to teach you coping skills.

-Vetting a life coach on your own could be more challenging because they may not have certification or training in giving advice.
-However, many life coaches are licensed through various organizations; for example, those who provide career coaching can obtain the Certified Professional Career Coach designation.
-You can inquire about or research one's educational background by doing an online search or speaking with them directly.
-Life coaches work to help clients reach goals and manage stress and other problems in daily life, but they are not qualified to treat mental health conditions, which is the main difference between a therapist and life coach.
+Vetting a life coach on your own could be more challenging because coaches may not have certification or training in giving advice.
+When deciding between a life coach and a therapist, it can be helpful to remember that many life coaches are licensed through various organizations; for example, those who provide career coaching can obtain the Certified Professional Career Coach designation.
+You can inquire about a coach's educational background and certifications in life coaching by doing an online search or speaking with them directly.
+Life coaches work to help clients reach goals and manage stress and other problems in daily life, but they are not qualified to treat mental health conditions, which is the main difference between a therapist and a life coach.

 Pricing can differ between sessions with a therapist or a life coach.
 Therapists often charge by the hour, and Forbes states the average in-person therapy appointment will cost $100-$200 within the US.
 Some people may attend sessions once or twice each month, while others attend sessions once or more each week, depending on their mental state.
 Your insurance might also cover sessions with a therapist if you have a referral from your doctor or are covered for mental health services.

 Online therapy may be beneficial when it comes to cost concerns.
 With many online therapy providers, mental health care services can include live sessions via phone, video, or chat in addition to messages between sessions.
-Before meeting with a therapist, learn more about their pay structure, including any cancellation or late fees they might charge.
+Before meeting with a therapist or other mental healthcare professional, learn more about their pay structure, including any cancellation or late fees they might charge.

-Life coaches or therapists: Which should I choose?
+Wellness advisor or counselor: Which should I choose?

-Weighing the differences between the two can be challenging.
-Both can provide specific benefits, and your decision will often depend on your goals, concerns (e.g., a mental health condition, career challenges), and preferences.
+Weighing the key differences between therapist vs coach can be challenging.
+Both can provide specific benefits and help with personal growth, and your decision will often depend on your goals, concerns (e.g., a mental health condition, career challenges), and preferences.
 Therapists provide a health service and are trained to do so, but they may also provide the same services.
-Therapists are often trained to use proven modalities (e.g., cognitive behavioral therapy) to address mental health concerns.
+Unlike life coaches, therapists are often trained to use proven modalities (e.g., cognitive behavioral therapy) to address mental health concerns.
 Therapy often helps clients living with a mental health condition like depression, anxiety, or chronic stress.
-It isn't necessary to have a mental health challenge to talk with a licensed therapist though.
+It isn't necessary to have a mental health challenge to talk with a licensed therapist, though.
+A therapist can provide support and guidance and help people learn coping skills to manage the challenges of everyday life.

 There’s more than one path to growth